PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Pretrained Features, RotNet Auxiliary Tasks and Generalization

-\section{Pretrained features, RotNet auxiliary tasks and generalization}
+\section{Pretrained Features, RotNet Auxiliary Tasks and Generalization}

 Let us take a closer look at the application of RotNet-based methods for image anomaly detection.
 We will venture to understand why initializing RotNets with pretrained features may actually impair their anomaly detection performance.
-In such cases, a network for rotation classification is trained on normal samples, and used to classify the rotation (and translations) applied to a test rotated image.
-To score an anomaly, the image is deemed anomalous if its rotation prediction accuracy is worse than that of a typical normal image.
+In such cases, a network for rotation classification is trained on normal samples, and used to classify the rotation (and translations) applied to a test image.
+Each test image is checked for its rotation prediction accuracy, which is assumed to be worse for an anomalous images than for a typical normal image.

 To correctly classify a rotation of a new image, the network may use traits within the image that are associated with its correct alignment.
 Such features may be associated with the normal class, or with the entire dataset (common to both the anomalous classes together).
 For illustrative purposes, let us consider a normal class with images containing a deer, and the anomalous class with images containing a horse.
 The horns of the deer may indicate the "upward" direction, but so does the position of the sky in the image, which is often sufficient to classify the rotation correctly.
-As shown in Tab.\ref{trans_acc}, when initialized with pretrained features, the RotNet achieves very good performance on the auxiliary tasks, both within and outside the normal class, indicating the use the more general traits that are common to more classes.
+As shown in Tab.5 (in the main text), when initialized with pretrained features, the RotNet network achieves very good performance on the auxiliary tasks, both within and outside the normal class, indicating the use the more general traits that are common to more classes.